 Areas of Expertise

-Biostatistical Methods, Outcomes Research, Research Design and Methods, Social / Cultural Issues, Physician Education, Global Health, Healthcare Policy, Healthcare Providers, Managed Care, Depression
+E-health, Implementation Science, Intervention Studies, Outcomes Research, Research Design and Methods, Risk Assessment and Communication, Social / Cultural Issues, Physician Education, Public Health Leadership and Management, Global Health, Healthcare Economics, Healthcare Financing, Healthcare Industry, Healthcare Insurance, Healthcare Management, Healthcare Policy, Healthcare Providers, Healthcare Reform, Healthcare Workers, Managed Care, Pharmaceudical Industry, Depression

 Select Global Activities